qdm12/cod4-docker/README.md

 - `+set net_port 28961` don't use if not needed
 - `+map_rotate` OR i.e. `+map mp_shipment` **should be the last launch argument**

+By default, the Docker image uses [this command](https://github.com/qdm12/cod4-docker/blob/master/Dockerfile#L68).

 ## Docker tags

 ➡️ [List of all tags](https://hub.docker.com/r/qmcgaw/cod4/tags)

+- `:abf4704` based on [this commit](https://github.com/callofduty4x/CoD4x_Server/commit/abf470469e8ff24d65cc5d28ab804b8621d43c9e) corresponding to version `:v17.8`
 - `:v17.7.2` based on the latest available Github release for cod4xserver
-- `:abf4704` based on [this commit](https://github.com/callofduty4x/CoD4x_Server/commit/abf470469e8ff24d65cc5d28ab804b8621d43c9e) corresponding to version `:v17.8`
 - Feel free to open an issue for another Docker tag if you need one.

 ## TODOs